NerdyMunchies/Simple-Exercises-In-NodeRED/Exercise- Earthquake Monitoring/README.md

 ![img](images/22.png)

-* Now, in order to plot the line chart to look at the earthquake frequency per continent, first, add a **change** node to filter out the continent names
+* Now, in order to plot the line chart to look at the earthquake frequency per area, first, add a **change** node to filter out the area names

 ![img](images/23.png)

-* To the **change node**, connect a function node, which will be counting the number of earthquakes currently happening per continent.
+* To the **change node**, connect a function node, which will be counting the number of earthquakes currently happening per area.
 In the function, add the following code
 ```javascript
 var arr = msg.payload;